marlanperumal/pdf_statement_reader/README.md

 ```

 These were the configuration options that were required for the default format.
 It is envisaged that as more formats are added, the list of options will grow.

+A key part in setting up a new configuration is getting the page coordinates for the area and columns.
+The easiest way to do this is to run the [tabula GUI](https://tabula.technology/), autodetect the page areas, save the settings as a template, then download and inspect json template file.
+It's not a one-to-one mapping to the psr config but hopefully it will be a good starting point.

 ## CLI API